BenMorel/BenMorel/README.md

 I'm a full-stack web developer, with a focus on back-end development using PHP.

-I'm the author of a few popular PHP libraries, such as [brick/math](https://github.com/brick/math) (a dependency of Laravel) and [brick/money](https://github.com/brick/money).
+I'm the author of a few popular PHP libraries, such as [brick/math](https://github.com/brick/math) (a dependency of Laravel and `ramsey/uuid`, to name a few) and [brick/money](https://github.com/brick/money).
 I'm also the author of many *non*-popular libraries 😏

 You'll find that whenever I start working on something that I feel may be reusable, I tend to make it an open-source library.
 Some of these libraries get more ❤️ than others, but I usually find time to maintain most of them.